AdamIshay/cse571_project/README.md

 # cse_571_team8

+#SIMULATION DOES NOT WORK IF TRAINING HAS NOT COMPLETED
 First we need to train the model by updating the Q tables, then we can run the simulation.
 Every command below this point should be run in a separate terminal.
 When you train, the Q table of each tbot will be saved, as well as the cumulative reward, like in homework #3.